amiantos/multiclock-playdate/README.md

 # MultiClock for Playdate

-MultiClock is an app for Playdate that displays the current time using 24 clocks.
+MultiClock is a splash of code for Playdate that displays the current time using 24 clocks.
+It's essentially a rough Playdate version of the [MultiClock screensaver for macOS](https://github.com/amiantos/multiclock).

 ## Screenshots

+TODO

 ## Download

+TODO

 ## Authors